Frank Broadbent

-Francis George Broadbent (1909, Fulham, London – 13 January 1983, Wandsworth, London) was a 20th-century English architect known for his work in designing churches and schools for the Roman Catholic Church.
+Francis George Broadbent (27 August 1909, Fulham, London – 13 January 1983, Wandsworth, London) was a 20th-century English architect known for his work in designing churches and schools for the Roman Catholic Church.
+He was educated at Mount St. Mary's College in Derbyshire and throughout his life maintained close connections with the school, both as an Old Mountaineer and as the college's architect.

 Career

-Broadbent was a partner in the architectural firm Goodhart-Rendel Broadbent & Curtis in the 1950s and 1960s and took over the practice when Harry Stuart Goodhart-Rendel died.
+Broadbent studied at the Northern Polytechnic School of Architecture and worked in Sir Herbert Baker's office on drawings for the Bank of England.
+He joined H.S.
+Goodhart-Rendel as senior assistant in 1936, becoming an Associate of the Royal Institute of British Architects in 1938, and a Fellow in 1948.
+He became a partner in the architectural firm Goodhart-Rendel Broadbent & Curtis in 1947, working initially on war damage repairs and designing a number of private houses.
+He took over the practice when Harry Stuart Goodhart-Rendel died.
 Subsequently, he became senior partner in Broadbent Hastings Reid & New, retiring in 1980.

+He saw military service during WW2, joining The Royal Engineers in 1939 and working on camouflage for Southern Command.
+He returned to architectural practice in 1945 having gained the rank of Major.

+Frank was Consultant Architect to Southwark Cathedral and was created a Knight of the Holy Sepulchre for his work for the Diocese.
+He was made a Knight of St. Gregory for his work at Prinknash Abbey.

 Works

 Broadbent completed the restoration work on Prinknash Abbey, which had been started by Goodhart-Rendel in 1939.
 He also restored the Tyburn convent (1962).
 He worked, from 1959 to 1960, with Goodhart-Rendel on the design and construction of St Martin and St Ninian Catholic Church in Whithorn, Wigtownshire, Scotland.